MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03-text-analysis.md

 ## Detect language and translate text

+Azure AI Language enables you to detect the language in which text is written.
+Additionally, Azure AI Translator enables you to easily translate text from one language to another.

+### Detect language

 1. In the **Classify Text** pane, select the **Detect language** tile.

 1. Under *Sample*, enter the following review: